 Factors that determine how much you’ll pay for Medicare Part D and for your prescription drugs include:

-A premium is the monthly fee you pay to be included in a specific Part D plan.
-According to the Kaiser Family Foundation, the 2020 national average monthly premium rate will be about $42.
+A premium is a monthly fee you pay to be included in a specific Part D plan.
+The 2022 national average monthly premium rate will be about $33.37.